DUKE GEOLOGICAL LABORATORY

 The Narrows Flood - A Catastrophic Glacial Meltwater Breach of the Narrows Channel, NYC

 Geotechnical investigations specific to the Narrows have provided the tantalizing interpretation that an episodic breach took place through the Harbor Hill moraine which drained northern meltwater lakes and eroded the Narrows channel.
 Subsurface information compiled from multiple sources indicates that two tills, outwash fans, and varved lake strata form a continuous blanket of regolith in the NY Harbor area and support a multi-glacier hypothesis for the region.
 Varved lake clays provide evidence that the Harbor Hill moraine acted as a dam, impounding glacial lakes in the Hudson Valley.
 In a brief cameo appearance (10 minutes), Professor Merguerian spoke at the Divisional Natural Sciences Research Day at Hofstra University to explain, to a small but obviously stunned audience, how such an event could have redirected the flow of the ancestral Hudson River across the Upper New York Bay into its modern course.
-Follow this link to a 2003 paper on this subject.
+Follow this link to a 2003 extended abstract on this subject.

 08 September 2004